 produces a result something like this:

-To use the merge operator with the Transactionize operator, one good use case is when all log messages have a common field, for example, transaction_id or request_id.
-Using the merge operator with transactionize merges all the messages with the common fields, such as the following query:
+A common case for using the merge operator with the Transactionize operator is when all log messages have a common field, such as transaction_id or request_id.
+Using the merge operator with transactionize merges all the messages with the common fields, for example:

 | parse regex "(?<ip>[0-9]+\.[0-9]+\.[0-9]+\.[0-9]) - "